Laurent Cantet: Filmography

-Other accolades
+Accolades

 The 2001 film L'Emploi du temps was placed at 99 on Slant Magazines best films of the 2000s, number 9 of The Guardians Best Films of the Noughties, and number 11 at The A.V.
 Club's top 50 films of the 2000s (decade).

 In 2015 Cantet received the Volta Career Achievement Award at the Dublin International Film Festival.